mbabynames search ✿

 Simon Alexander

-Put "noble and strong" next to "defender of the people" and you get a name that feels considered.
+Put "he has heard" next to "defender of the people" and you get a name that feels considered.
 Simon Alexander works on paper and out loud.
 Simon is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Simon Oliver

-Simon ("noble and strong") and Oliver ("olive tree").
+Simon ("he has heard") and Oliver ("olive tree").
 Two distinct meanings that create a name with range.
 Simon ends on a nasal sound.
 Oliver's opening O avoids any muddiness.

 Simon Nathaniel